 Debt Service Funds: Funds restricted for debt service are monies held as required by a bond indenture or similar agreement and maintained mostly with bond trustees.
-Assigned fund balances represent reserves to cover potential risks related to swaps or variable-rate bonds.

 Fund Balance Policy

 Section 5/34-43 of the Illinois School Code authorizes the Board to accumulate a fund balance.
 The stated goals of maintaining a fund balance are to provide adequate working capital to ensure uninterrupted services in the event of budgetary shortfalls, to provide for capital improvements, and to achieve a balanced budget within a four-year period.
 It is the policy of the Board to retain sufficient funds to achieve these goals for operating funds.
 To achieve this stable financial base, CPS manages its financial resources by establishing fund-balance policies for governmental funds, which consist of the